Dr David Thackeray

 Global and Imperial History: Business networks within the British Empire/ Commonwealth; The expansion of international trade networks and organisations after 1918

 AHRC Research Leadership Fellowship (2014-15): 'Backing Britain: Imagining a nations economic future since 1900'.
-This project focuses on changing cultural notions of 'British' trade identities in the UK and wider empire/commonwealth during the twentieth century.
-It involves substantial research in the UK, Australasia, North America, South-East Asia and South Africa, and utilises film and advertising archives, as well as more conventional economic history records such as the archives of business and political associations.
+This project focused on changing cultural notions of 'British' trade identities in the UK and wider empire/commonwealth during the twentieth century.
+It involved substantial research in the UK, Australasia, North America, South-East Asia and South Africa, and utilised film and advertising archives, as well as more conventional economic history records such as the archives of business and political associations.

 Principal Investigator for AHRC international research network (2014-16): 'Imagining Markets: Conceptions of Empire/Commonwealth, Europe an China in Britain's economic future since the 1870s'.
-This project, organised with my Exeter colleagues Richard Toye and Andrew Thompson aims to provide a bridge between historical and contemporary ways of thinking about Britain's future global economic orientation and will involve public policy activities organised with our project partners- the Churchill Archives Centre, History and Policy, and the Institute of Commonwealth Studies.
+This project, organised with my Exeter colleagues Richard Toye and Andrew Thompson aimed to provide a bridge between historical and contemporary ways of thinking about Britain's future global economic orientation and involved public policy activities organised with HM Treasury, the Department for Business, Energy and Industrial Strategy, History and Policy, and the Bill Douglas Cinema Museum.

 Principal Investigator for GW4 Modern British Politics and History community (2015-16).
-I co-ordinate activities for this community which brings together scholars from the universities of Bath, Bristol, Cariff and Exeter to collaborate on a variety of research projects connected with the theme of political engagement.
+I co-ordinated activities for this community which brought together scholars from the universities of Bath, Bristol, Cariff and Exeter to collaborate on a variety of research projects connected with the theme of political engagement.

 Co-Investigator for Leverhulme Project Grant (2017-20): The age of promises: manifestos, election addresses and political representation (with Richard Toye).